Working with HTTP/2 in Burp Suite

 Repeater options for HTTP/2

-From the Repeater menu, you can use the following options to control Burp Repeater's behavior when handling HTTP/2 requests.
+From the Repeater menu at the top of the screen, you can access the following options for controlling Burp Repeater's behavior when handling HTTP/2 requests.

 Enforce protocol choice on cross-domain redirections